WePlay Academy League Season 1 Official Rules and Regulations

 The goal of WePlay is the development of esports by organizing and conducting competitions (tournaments), gathering professional players and teams of the highest level, creating equal conditions for all participants and determining (on an exclusively fair sports principles) the champion among players and teams from around the world.

-WePlay can transfer or assign the right to conduct the League or each of it’s separate season (tournament) for the relevant subcontractor according to the internal arrangements between WePlay and such subcontractor.
+WePlay can transfer or assign the right to conduct the League or each of its separate seasons (tournament) for the relevant subcontractor according to the internal arrangements between WePlay and such subcontractor.
 Such subcontractor shall be deemed to be the Tournament Organizer (hereinafter - “Organizer” or “Tournament Organizer”) from the moment of the legal establishment of such assignment.

-You could find the Official Rules and Regulations of WePlay Academy League Season 1 (hereinafter - the Tournament) below.
+You can find the Official Rules and Regulations of WePlay Academy League Season 5 (hereinafter - the “Tournament”) below.

 *Glossary:

-By applying for participation in the Tournament and/or participating in the Tournament, all applicants, participants (teams/players/legal entities, esports organizations) acknowledge that they have read and understood these Rules and unconditionally accept and agree to abide by these Rules.
+By applying for participation in the Tournament and/or participating in the Tournament, all applicants, Participants, and Teams acknowledge that they have read and understood these Rules and unconditionally accept and agree to abide by these Rules.

 1. General Information